-The findings from the gap analysis for the top ten employers for each county were similar to the findings for the gap analysis of participating employer needs reported in the survey.
+The findings from the gap analysis were similar to the findings for the gap analysis of participating employer needs reported in the survey.
 The educational and workforce development programs available across the region are robust in their availability and variety.
 Nearly every job that each examined organization would require has education and training options available within the region.
 This lends further support to the theory that a lack of available education and training options is not a factor contributing to the reported difficulty employers experience in attracting qualified candidates.
-Rather than availability of programs, the issues in attracting qualified job applicants are related to either a lack of enrollment in desired programs compared to job demand, or graduates moving out of the region post-graduation.
+Rather than availability of programs, the issues in attracting qualified job applicants are related to either a lack of enrollment in desired programs compared to job demand, or graduates moving out of the region postgraduation.
 Likely, these are both contributing factors.